-You need Microsoft Windows 95/98/2000/me or Windows NT Version 3.51 or greater to install the Windows-based management software.
+You need Microsoft Windows 95/98/2000/Me/XP/2003 Server or Windows NT Version 3.51 or greater to install the Windows-based management software.

 Step 1: Installing Management Software

 Use this step to install the software from the Network Access Software CD on your PC management station.
 After you complete this step, you can: